 OSHA requirements are often non-prescriptive in regards to size, color and wording of markings.
 To help provide uniformity among organizations and industry, the American National Standards Institute (ANSI) and the National Electrical Manufacturers Association (NEMA) have developed and published the ANSI/NEMA Z535 series of standards for safety signs and colors (see Quick Tips #201: Safety Sign and Marking Requirements).
+The last major changes to the Z535 standards were published in 2011 and the standards were reaffirmed in 2017 with only minor changes to the technical specifications for colors.
 The color(s) of the labels and tape identify the type of hazard, which helps the employee identify the level of severity.
 The intent is to reduce the possibility of accidents and injuries.
-OSHA outlines the color code for marking physical hazards in 29 CFR 1910.144.
-In applications where there are no specific OSHA standards that apply, then the ANSI/NEMA Z535 standards, which are national consensus standards, are followed.
+OSHA outlines the color code for marking physical hazards in 29 Code of Federal Regulations (CFR) 1910.144.
+In applications where there are no specific OSHA standards that apply, then the ANSI/NEMA Z535 standards, which are national consensus standards, are generally followed.

 The ANSI/NEMA Z535 series is composed of six documents and a color chart:

 - ANSI/NEMA Z535 Color Chart

 - ANSI/NEMA Z535.2 Environmental Facility and Safety Signs